Trade directory · North Little Rock metro · Arkansas

 Permit Requirements

-Electrical permits required through North Little Rock Building Department for all new installations, panel upgrades, rewiring, and additions.
-Permit fees range $25-150 based on project scope.
-Master electrician license required to pull permits.
+Electrical permits required through North Little Rock Building Department for new installations, panel upgrades, and circuits over 20 amps.
+Permit fees range $50-200 depending on scope.
+Some minor repairs under $500 may be exempt.

 §3